TRAINING GRANTS

 "Culex tarsalis insecticide resistance"

-Billy Mortola is a master’s student at the University of Pacific.
-He graduated from UC Davis with a Bachelor of Science in fish, wildlife and conservation biology.
-Mortola’s research interests are rather broad as he finds anything related to animals, diseases, and toxicology to be fascinating.
-His plans moving forward are to complete his master’s degree and work in either a government or private sector involved in public health or environmental science.
+Billy Mortola completed his Master of Science in biology at the University of the Pacific.
+He graduated from the University of California, Davis with a Bachelor of Science in fish, wildlife and conservation biology.
+Mortola's research interests are rather broad as he finds anything related to animals, diseases, and toxicology to be fascinating.

 "This was a wonderful opportunity that allowed me to be apart of research in a growing and important field of study as well as help me to further my education."